oysteijo/simd_neuralnet/README.md

   * relu
   * linear
   * exponential

+### Parameter initialization methods implemented
+  * Xavier (aka Glorot uniform)
+  * Kaiming (aka He normal)

+### Optimizers implemented
+  * SGD (Stochastic Gradient Descent)
+  * RMSprop
+  * Adagrad
+  * Adam
+  * AdamW

+Most of these optimizers can also handle momentum and Nesterov momentum.

+### Metric functions implemented
+  * mean_squared_error
+  * mean_absolute_error
+  * mean_absolute_percentage_error
+  * binary_crossentropy
+  * categorical_crossentropy
+  * binary_accuracy

+### Plan ahead
+So, the idea is to keep this small and beautiful.
+Features, like:
+  * more activations
+  * more loss functions
+  * more initialization
+  * more optimizers
+  * more callbacks

+... can be added successivly as needed.
+Please make pull requests.

 An other limitation might be that the number of units in a hidden layer may have to be a multiple of the number of floats you can fit in a SIMD register.
 With SSE this number is 4.
 With AVX this number is 8.
 With AVX-512 the number will be 16.
 There must (of course) be possible to have an arbitrary number of inputs and outputs.
+(Comment Feb.
+2020: Is this still true?)